-Although services and products are not fully uniform and costs will vary from firm to firm, typically you should want some or all of the following from your full-service broker:
+Services and products offered aren't the same across the board.
+Costs will vary from firm to firm.
+But you should expect some or all of certain services from your full-service broker:

 - Access to research on stocks and bonds